NorthForge3D/Northforge3D-Trident/DESIGN-NOTES.md

       for a side-to-side gantry configuration
     - Several possible approaches to address this:
-      - Flip bed motors side-to-side and add an additional frame crosspiece to support the single rear motor
+      - Flip bed motors side-to-side and add an additional frame crosspiece to support the single now side mounted motor
       - Redesign gantry mounts so the gantries ride on MGN9 rails mounted on top of the 2020 extrusion instead of hanging below
       - Do not flip the gantry at all: